Dary1/ArchaelundDataModFramework/docs/readme.md

 ## ✨ Features

 - **Runtime Data Modification**: Modify game data files during runtime without touching original files
-- **BepInEx Integration**: Built on the stable and widely-used BepInEx modding framework
 - **Non-Destructive**: Keeps original game files intact while applying modifications
 - **Developer-Friendly**: Easy-to-use API for creating data modification mods
-- **Extensible**: Plugin architecture allows for custom data processors and handlers

-## 🎮 About Archaelund

-Archaelund is a classic RPG that combines first-person exploration with tactical turn-based combat.
-It features deep character progression, strategic battles, and an expansive world to explore.
-This framework allows modders to enhance and customize the game experience by modifying various game data elements.

 ## 📋 Requirements